radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/monitoring/monitoring-overview.md

 From the *Monitoring* screen, you can review the status and health of various RadiantOne components for each server.
 This guide provides an overview of the *Monitoring* section in Environment Operations Center and its features.

-> **Note:** Monitoring is a crucial step in maintaining the health of RadiantOne and it is recommended that you monitor these components on a regular basis.
+> **Warning:** Monitoring is a crucial step in maintaining the health of RadiantOne and it is recommended that you monitor these components on a regular basis.

 ## Getting started